 Effective July 1, 2018, the Mater Academy Central, Inc. entered into a Lease Agreement on behalf of the School with St. Cloud School Development, LLC (the "Landlord"), for the Leased Premises as identified in the Agreement and located at 1925 Nora Tyson Road, St. Cloud, Florida.
 The Landlord is an affiliate of the School's educational service and support provider (see Note 4).
 Initial fixed annual payments under the Lease Agreement (based on \$18.00 per square foot) are \$664,764, adjusted annually and commencing on the third annual lease year based on the Consumer Price Index (CPI), plus additional property costs including repairs, maintenance and insurance.
-For the first lease year, the fixed rent shall be reduced by an enrollment discount of \$18,721 a month and for the second lease lease year the fixed rent shall be reduced by \$9,236 per month.
+For the second lease year the fixed rent was subject to an enrollment period discount of \$9,236 per month.